jouni-kantola/learning-a11y/README.md

 | What's the use case for ARIA? | Set of HTML attributes to directly and intentionally adapt the a11y tree, like hiding or manipulate meaning. |
 | What's a screen reader? | An operative level tool that explains content to users |

+## Be helpful

+The web offer **independent access** to information.
+Instead of seeing a11y as a feature, design for everyone.
+Simple navigation, helpful illustrations and logically organized content increase usability for all users.

+### POUR website

+- Perceivable (P)

+  Anyone should be able to input information into their brain for further processing.
+If they can't, the information is inaccessible.

+- Operable (O)
+- Understandable (U)
+- Robust (R)

 ## Accessibility checks

 - Does a control semantically represent what it's used for?